 I really recommend this book to anyone who wants to figure out how to make better financial decisions.
 Not only that, you can also learn so much more about how to get the most out of your career, how to improve your relationships, and plan out the biggest stages of your life all the way into retirement.

 Buy This, Not That is the best personal finance book I have ever read.
-I’m sure it will be a bestseller and one of the all-time personal finance book classics.
+It is an instant Wall Street Journal bestseller and will likely become one of the all-time personal finance book classics.
 At over 300 pages, the book is so full of useful, life-changing information to help you make better decisions.

 Buy This, Not That by Sam Dogen of Financial Samurai is available now at retailers everywhere.
 Simply click any of the retail buttons below or call your local bookseller to order your copy today.